rtdevx/iac-terraform-aws-jvx/README.md

 # TODO

-- Storing and distributing EC2 private key in AWS SSM (assessment required)

-    SSH key is not being copied to the Bastion Host.
-It would have to be copied manually if connecting to the private app servers was required.

-- Load Balancer connections policy throws an error when running first time

 `"aws_autoscaling_policy" "alb_target_requests_greater_than_yy"` in `c13-06-autoscaling-ttsp.tf` needs to be corrected (wait?).
 It is throwing routing errors when deployed first time.
 It is ok on the second run.